lbryio/lbry.com/content/news/129-lbry-release-first-run-wallet-invites-rewards.md

 ### Changed
   * Updated to daemon [0.15](https://github.com/lbryio/lbry/releases).
 Most relevant changes to the app are improved announcing of content, and a fix for the daemon getting stuck running.
-  * Significant refinements to the first-run process, the process for new users, and introducing people to LBRY and LBRY credits.
+  * Significant refinements to the first-run process, the process for new users, and introducing people to LBRY and LBRY Credits.
 ![New Reward Enrollment](https://spee.ch/9/newlbryrewardproof.png)
   * Changed Wallet landing page to summarize the status of other areas.
 Refactored wallet and transaction logic.
   * Added icons to missing page, improved icon and title logic.